DaseinPhaos/alter-intro-std-rs/text/marker-readme.md

 > https://doc.rust-lang.org/std/marker/

-This module contains some "marker"-traits that represents some basic properties of types.
+This module contains some "marker" traits that represent some basic properties of types.

 Primarily, the module defines: